 The first Callanish retreat was held in 1995 by a volunteer team of multidisciplinary oncology professionals.
 In 1997, charitable status was granted, and weeklong retreats have been held four times a year ever since.
 In 2004, a home space in Vancouver was created to inspire the ongoing work of past retreat participants and their loved ones.
 The Callanish community has continued to evolve organically, responding to the needs of its members and guided by intuitive leadership.
-Callanish is only one of two programs of its kind in Canada.
+Callanish is the only program of its kind in Canada.

 "Cancer is a disease that affects every aspect of life, but it doesn’t have to define who we are.
 We can make our lives and our deaths matter by the compassionate ways we care for ourselves and one another."